 Depending upon the courses you are presently studying at school, some, such as Health and Social Care, require you to gain a Work Experience placement within that subject area to support your coursework.
 You may already have a clear idea of the career you wish to follow post 16 and so Work Experience within that area would be your ideal choice.
-If you have no clear idea what you would like to do for Work Experience, please see Mrs Gardner, Work Experience and Careers Co-ordinator in the Library who will be able to help and support you.
+If you have no clear idea what you would like to do for Work Experience, please see Mrs Bishop, Work Experience and Careers Co-ordinator in the Library who will be able to help and support you.

 Who can help me?

 Make sure you discuss your Work Experience placement in depth with your parents/carers in the first instance.
 If you require any guidance or advice p[lease see Mrs Bishop.